 Summer Camp was a big success.
 A big thank you to all who supported it.

-2018 Summer Camp was a big success because everything was implemented as planned thanks to the camp leaders, campers, Post-Secondary student volunteers, NRCF staff, U.S. volunteers, NRCF board, FoNR board, our sponsors, donors and well-wishers who made it possible.
+The 2018 Summer Camp was a big success because everything was implemented as planned thanks to the camp leaders, campers, Post-Secondary student volunteers, NRCF staff, U.S. volunteers, NRCF board, FoNR board, our sponsors, donors, and well-wishers who made it possible.
 Camp attendance was very high for all the groups.
-Little kids camp, grammar and senior camp at 100%, 92% and 91% respectively.
-For post-secondary camp, the attendance was lower at 55% since many students were doing their end of semester exams in the first week of August.
+Little kids camp, grammar, and senior camp at 100%, 92%, and 91% respectively.
+For post-secondary camp, the attendance was lower at 55% since many students were doing their end-of-semester exams in the first week of August.
 We had no major emergencies, except one of the boys dislocated his wrist during one of the games.

 Children got a chance to enjoy a balanced diet thanks to Tile and Carpet (our corporate partner) who donated most of the dry food.
 The traveling logistics were a success despite the long distance to the camp which was tiresome.
 All the activities were good and the children enjoyed them very much.
-There was a great show of team spirit and collaboration during camp activities ranging from fun sports activities, problem solving games, Crazy games and “Olympics” sports games.
+There was a great show of team spirit and collaboration during camp activities ranging from fun sports activities, problem-solving games, Crazy games, and “Olympics” sports games.
 The evening activities, like dance contests, offered the children a platform to explore and nurture their talents.
-The climax of camp for most students was a field trip to William Holden Animal Foundation and Ngare Ndare Forest Trust that offered our students a great exposure to natural resources and conservation practices.
+The climax of camp for most students was a field trip to William Holden Animal Foundation and Ngare Ndare Forest Trust which offered our students great exposure to natural resources and conservation practices.

 Progress of the Sexual Reproductive Health Program